ptitjes/jlato/src/main/doc/usage/getting-started.md

 String formatted = Printer.printToString(tree);
 ```

+Please refer to the JavaDoc of `Printer` for more variants of the static helper methods.

 ### Customization

 A `Printer` can be instantiated with an additional boolean flag to enable formatting of existing nodes and a